KierepkaE/shopping_cart-react/README.md

 # shopping cart - react

 ### Shopping cart simulator.
-#### You add and remove products, number of products is also check with available stock.
+#### You can add and remove products, number of products is also check with available stock.

 # tech:
 - ES6